 Another woman, in our second small group, saw the necklace I wore with a white, crystal geode transform into a green geode.
 Papa God told her that it meant go, renewal, and new growth.
 She also saw a pomegranate break open.
 She said that we think it’s going to go one way, but God is doing something unexpected with the fruit.
 She saw the fruit being juiced, rather than the seeds being eaten, and encouraged me to be ok with it being different than expected.
 Pomegranate is the fruit of Rosh Hashanah and represents the love of God.
 She also had a vision of my husband and I standing under a Jewish Chuppah, which is a marriage canopy that Jewish couples are married under.
 She discerned that it represented that we were under a place of protection, like our home is a tabernacle where God’s presence flows from here in order to minister to others.
 Then, she saw me on the edge of a pool, hesitating to jump in.
 Papa God was in the water, and He said, “Just jump.”
 I tried to put my toes in the water, but He wanted me to fully trust him and just jump!

-Then, yesterday at church, I saw a vision of myself walking over what looked like a portal, an opening, somewhat like a door, as I entered the throne room of God.
+Then, yesterday at church, I saw a vision of myself walking over what looked like a portal, an opening that appeared somewhat like a door, as I entered the throne room of God.
 There were people circled around me as I went towards the throne, and I was dressed in what looked like a royal, priestly robe.
 As I approached the throne, I saw God place a gold crown on my head.
 The crown seemed as if it was alive, full of energy and light, like there were true stars on it, and each one was receiving God’s glory.

 Then, I saw myself nestled on Papa’s lap.
 The half scroll was lying on the table again, and I sensed that Mercy walked up to the table and laid hers down beside mine, so that they could be read as one though they stayed separate.
 Then, she slipped up on the other side of Papa.
 I still sensed that we were waiting for completion.